 Shimano Spheros SW Alternatives

-The obvious comparison after this review is the Shimano Saragosa SW but I think that you will conclude as I have that unless you really need the slightly larger drag or the 25000 sized spools then the Spheros SW is a better deal.
-Read the full Shimano Saragosa SW Spinning Reel review HERE.
+The apparent comparison after this review is the Shimano Saragosa SW, but I think you will conclude, as I have, that unless you need the slightly larger drag or the 25,000-sized spools, the Spheros SW is a better deal.

-Staying with the Shimano brand but not in the same price category (5 times the price) I would be the Shimano Stella but be prepared to drop a wad of cash.
-Read the full Shimano Stella SW Spinning Reel review HERE.
+Staying with the Shimano brand but not in the same price category (5 times the price), I would be the Shimano Stella, but be prepared to drop a wad of cash.

-Staying in the same price range, I would have you take a look at the Penn Slammer III which is a heavier reel but is fully sealed.
-Read the full review of the Penn Slammer III HERE.
+Staying in the same price range, I would have you look at the Penn Slammer III, a heavier reel but fully sealed.

 In Conclusion